rpicoin/rpicore/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the RPICoin Core project, and is not to be confused with overall RPICoin Network Protocol consensus changes.
+The following applies to code changes to the RPICoin Core project, and is not to be confused with overall RPICOIN Network Protocol consensus changes.

 Whether a pull request is merged into RPICoin Core rests with the project merge maintainers and ultimately the project lead.